 The Santa Clara Police Department is committed to providing a workforce with the highest standards of integrity and honesty.
 Applicants considered for appointment to this position will be subject to a thorough background investigation (consisting of, but not limited to, criminal history, Department of Justice and FBI fingerprinting, DMV driving history, credit check, previous/current employment references, personal references, etc.), a polygraph exam and a psychological exam.
 All information provided by applicants is required to be truthful and accurate; failure to do so may result in disqualification.

-For more information about a career as a Records Specialist, reach out to Melissa Moreno.
+For more information about a career as a Records Specialist, please email the Records Manager.

 Information Technology Specialist